 There may be a gray film caused by broken down gum tissue.
 In some cases, there may be fever and swollen lymph nodes of the head and neck.

 Dental x-rays or x-rays of the face may be taken to determine how severe the infection is and how much tissue has been destroyed.

 This disease may also be tested for by using a throat swab culture.

 The goals of treatment are to cure the infection and relieve symptoms.
 Your health care provider may prescribe antibiotics if you have a fever.

 Good oral hygiene is vital to the treatment of trench mouth.
 Brush and floss your teeth thoroughly at least twice a day, or after each meal and at bedtime, if possible.

-Salt-water rinses (one half teaspoon of salt in 1 cup of water) may soothe sore gums.
+Salt-water rinses (one half teaspoon or 3 grams of salt in 1 cup or 240 milliliters of water) may soothe sore gums.
 Hydrogen peroxide, used to rinse the gums, is often recommended to remove dead or dying gum tissue.
 Chlorhexidine rinse will help with gum inflammation.

 Over-the-counter pain relievers may reduce your discomfort.
 Soothing rinses or coating agents may reduce pain, especially before eating.
 You may apply lidocaine to your gums for severe pain.